SREEGEETHES/3-tire-Architecture-using-Terraform/README.md

 The deployment includes **VPC + ALB + Auto Scaling Group + RDS** following AWS best practices and complete modularization.

-The Manual version is in my repo check that too
+The Manual version of creating 3-tire Architecture is in my repo check that too..🤘

 ---